Updated: Jan 20

 Even though augmented reality is an emerging technology, field service organizations need to evaluate its ROI and have a plan of action, since early signs suggest augmented reality can increase KPIs, lower travel costs, and streamline training.

-By adding augmented reality to field service operations, companies are able to improve productivity and reduce costs, while enhancing quality.
+By adding augmented reality to field service operations, companies can improve productivity and reduce costs, while enhancing quality.

 With smart glasses that support AR and mobile devices that facilitate AR, technicians are more capable of performing performance-related tasks more quickly and efficiently.